dojo-modeling/dojo-docs/model-registration.md

 ### Output File Annotation
-Once your model has run you will need to annotate your output file(s).
-This step provides the required metadata to geocode, associate and format columns, and convert your output to a Geotemporal dataset.
+Once your model has run, you will need to annotate your output file(s).
+This step provides the required metadata to geocode, associate, and format columns, and then convert your output to a Geotemporal dataset.

 > Currently, Dojo supports `.csv`, `.nc` (NetCDF), and `.tiff` (GeoTIFF).
 The files must have these correct extensions.
 For example, a `.txt` file that is `,` delimited, though technically a "CSV", will not be handled correctly by Dojo.

 To launch the output file annotation tool, run (replace `<path_to_output_file.csv>` with the appropriate file path and name):
 ```

-tag <path_to_output_file.csv>
+dojo annotate <path_to_output_file.csv>
 ```

 Below is a demonstration how to invoke the model output annotation interface: